JordyvdNeut-Jool/CypressTestRunner/README.md

 ### Next we will set up the extension.

-Clone the Chrome extention [Cypress recorder](https://github.com/JordyvdNeut-Jool/Cypress-Recorder) When you have cloned the extention.
+Clone the Chrome extension [Cypress recorder](https://github.com/JordyvdNeut-Jool/Cypress-Recorder) when you have cloned the extention.
 Install the packages with.

 ```
 npm install